 - Assessment must enable robust and fair judgements about student performance.

 - Assessment must maintain academic standards.

 ASSESSMENT TASK TASK TYPE WEIGHTING COURSE LEARNING OUTCOME(S) Research Essay Summative/Formative 50% 1,2,3,4,5,6 Short Essay Summative/Formative 35% 1,2,3,4 Discussion tasks Formative/Summative 15% 1,2,3,4,5

-Assessment Description Weighting Research Essay Essay of ~2500 words covering a topic from the first two-thirds of the course.
-Essays will be expected to go beyond prescribed course material and will require further research.
-50% Short Essay Essay of ~1500 words covering a topic from the latter part of the course.
-Essays will likely focus on prescribed course material.
-35% Discussion tasks Students providing a short answer (~150 words) to a prior suggested question through an online discussion board.
+Assessment Description Weighting Research Essay Essay of ~2500 words covering a topic from the course.
+Essays will be expected to go beyond prescribed course material and engage with some commentators to make a case for a particular answer to the chosen question.
+Essays demonstrating higher levels of achievement will engage with the scholarly debate over the topic to a greater extent.
+50% Short Essay Essay of ~1500 words covering a topic from the first five weeks of the course.
+Essays will primarily focus on prescribed course material.
+35% Discussion tasks Students providing a short answer (~150 words) to a prior suggested question through an online discussion board, as the basis for in-class discussion.
 Evaluated over the course of the semester.
 Evaluation focussed primarily on participation and development rather than summative achievement.
 15%

 No information currently available.

 Grades for your performance in this course will be awarded in accordance with the following scheme:

 M10 (Coursework Mark Scheme) Grade Mark Description FNS Fail No Submission F 1-49 Fail P 50-64 Pass C 65-74 Credit D 75-84 Distinction HD 85-100 High Distinction CN Continuing NFE No Formal Examination RP Result Pending